Framed bordism and Lagrangian embeddings of exotic spheres: Construction of the bounding manifold

 The first step is a computation in homotopy theory. \begin{lem} The space of trivializations of the direct sum of the tangent bundle of $S^2 \times S^{2n-3}$ with a trivial bundle of rank $1$ can be identified as a set with the product

 \end{lem} \begin{proof} Recall that the inclusion of $O(m)$ into $O(m+1)$ is $m+1$-connected, so there is an identification between the sets of homotopy classes of maps

 where $O$ is the direct limit of the orthogonal groups $O(m)$.
 Using the fact that $O$ is an infinite loop space, a classical computation (see Theorem 4.4 of Chapter X in \cite{whitehead}) shows that $[S^2 \times S^{2n-3}, O]$ admits a natural group structure with respect to which it is isomorphic to an extension of the direct sum $\pi_{2} ( O )\oplus \pi_{2n-3} (O)$ by $\pi_{2n-1} (O)$.
 Since $\pi_2 (O)$ vanishes, we obtain the desired result. \end{proof} If we fix the stable framing of $S^2 \times S^{2n-3}$ coming from the product inclusion in $\bR^{3} \times \bR^{2n+2}$ as a basepoint, we may write every trivialization of the tangent bundle of $S^2 \times S^{2n-3}$ as $(a, b)$, with $a \in \pi_{2n-3}(O)$ and $b \in \pi_{2n-1}(O)$.
 Since the group of stable framings of a sphere is non-trivial, taking the connect sum with a framed sphere acts on the set of framings on any stably parallelisable manifold.
-In particular:

-\begin{lem} The set of trivializations of the stable tangent bundle of $S^{2n-1}$ acts on the set of trivializations of the stable tangent bundle of $S^2 \times S^{2n-3}$ by the connect sum operation.
+In general, this action is far from transitive, and the next result describes the cosets of the action when the manifold is $S^2 \times S^{2n-3} $: \begin{lem} The set of trivializations of the stable tangent bundle of $S^{2n-1}$ acts on the set of trivializations of the stable tangent bundle of $S^2 \times S^{2n-3}$ by the connect sum operation.
 Choosing the standard trivializations coming from the inclusion in $\bR^{2n}$ as a basepoint on the first set, this action is given by

 in the notation of Equation \eqref{eq:direct_sum_decomposition_trivialisation}. \noproof \end{lem} Among the framings of $S^2 \times S^{2n-3}$, those of the form $(a,0)$ are pulled back from $S^{2n-3}$. \begin{lem} Every trivialization of the form $(a,0)$ arises as the restriction to the boundary of a framing of the tangent space of $D^3 \times S^{2n-3}$. \noproof \end{lem} This suggests that we consider the manifold